Defense Verdict – Low Speed Rear-End Case

 Bennett v.
 Gaitz, Multnomah County Case No. 16CV22510

 Plaintiff Bennett was a passenger in a vehicle on I-5 that stopped for traffic.
-Defendant Gaitz failed to stop his vehicle and rear-ended Bennett.
+Defendant Gaitz failed to stop his car and rear-ended Bennett.
 Bennett alleged crash-related neck and back injuries including injuries to her lumbar discs and facet joints.
 She sought $97,344.00 for future physical therapy.
 Bennett is a part-owner of a Karate studio.
-She sought $10,000 for missed self-defense training and costs and $330,000 for replacement labor as she had to hire her son to take over the classes she would have otherwise taught.
+She requested $10,000 for missed self-defense training and costs and $330,000 for replacement labor as she had to hire her son to take over the classes she would have otherwise taught.
 She also sought $380,000 in non-economic damages.

 Plaintiff’s Counsel – Christopher T. Hill